thundernixon/thundernixon-glyphs_scripts/README.md

 ## License

 Copyright 2018 Stephen Nixon (@thundernixon).
 Some code samples by Rainer Erich Scheichelbauer (@mekkablue), Georg Seifert (@schriftgestalt), and Tal Leming (@typesupply).
-Others may be credited in the doc string of individual scripts.
+Others may be credited in the docstring of individual scripts.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use the software provided here except in compliance with the License.
 You may obtain a copy of the License at